 Also, as a former dyslexia specialist and ardent proponent of the benefits and pleasures of recreational reading, and a strong supporter of school and public library services, I have good insight into how to develop the reading habit even in those who find reading difficult, boring or unpleasant.

-You can download and copy this CAUTION:
+You can download and copy these:

 - Proust & the Squid – Story & Science of the Reading Brain, by Maryanne Wolf

 - Such Stuff as Dreams – The Psychology of Fiction, by Keith Oatley